-- $\checkmark$ Improved hygiene and WATSAN awareness among the men, women and children in the selected villages. - $\checkmark$ Increased access to safe, sustainable, and affordable water and sanitation facilities among the selected rural communities. - Improved and sustainable use, operation, and maintenance of the existing sanitation $\checkmark$ facilities. - Increased participation of the user group, local government institution, and other $\checkmark$ stakeholders for the effective implementation of program activities in the selected areas - $\checkmark$ Improved hygiene behavior among the community.
+- ✓ Improved hygiene and WATSAN awareness among the men, women and children in the selected villages. - ✓ Increased access to safe, sustainable, and affordable water and sanitation facilities among the selected rural communities. - ✓ Improved and sustainable use, operation, and maintenance of the existing sanitation facilities. - ✓ Increased participation of the user group, local government institution, and other stakeholders for the effective implementation of program activities in the selected areas - ✓ Improved hygiene behavior among the community.

-- community meetings (male) were held. - committees were held. - ٠ established. - 1,000 posters and 70 sets of flash cards were published. ٠ - 02 day-observation programs (on sanitation and hand washing) were organized. ٠ - 2 drama and folk song programs and 2 WATSAN fairs were organized. ٠ - 8 school WATSAN programs and 2 exposure visits were arranged. - 2 school sanitary latrines were installed and 111 tube-wells were repaired.
+- 6 monthly staff coordination meetings, 816 court yard meetings (female) and 408 community meetings (male) were held. - 204 Village WATSAN Committee meetings and 4 meetings with Union WATSAN committees were held. - 50 tube-wells and 625 sanitary latrines (three-ring and slab with water seal) were installed. - 4 health centres were made functional and 2 Village Sanitation Centers (VSC) were established. - 1,000 posters and 70 sets of flash cards were published. - 02 day-observation programs (on sanitation and hand washing) were organized. - 2 drama and folk song programs and 2 WATSAN fairs were organized. - 8 school WATSAN programs and 2 exposure visits were arranged. - 2 school sanitary latrines were installed and 111 tube-wells were repaired.